Create EFI & Config - OCAuxiliaryTools

 This guide uses specific example 10th Gen Intel hardware for the purpose of illustrating the workflow of OCAuxiliaryTools tools.
 Presumably your hardware will differ, which means that your configuration will probably differ in each section.
 Do not just copy the settings shown for this example, but look up the recommended settings in the OpenCore Install Guide in the section relevant for your CPU architecture.

 OCAuxiliaryTools is an excellent configuration and update utility.
 It will be used to create the complete OpenCore EFI folder including the Config.plist.
-(You may use this alongside a plist editor such as Xplist).
+(You may use this alongside a plist editor such as ProperTree or Xplist).

 If you are following this example, but are using different hardware, just open the relevant sections for your CPU generation in config.plist Setup | OpenCore Install Guide alongside OCAuxiliaryTools.